dtingley11/KernelSU-iOS-Emoji/README.md

 # KernelSU-iOS-Emoji
 Systemlessly replaces emoji font with iOS Emoji.
 For use with KernelSU.
 Compatability is not guaranteed.
-If your apps are not loading the correct font, clear the app's cache and open the app again.
-You may have to close your app and reopen after reboots.

 ## Changelog